PRodriguez19/metagenomics-R/_episodes/01-First-Steps-on-R.md

 2. Go to the `File` menu and select `New Project`.
 3. In the `New Project` window, choose `New Directory`.
 Then, choose `New Project`.
 Name your new directory `Intro-to-R` and then "Create the project as subdirectory of:" the root of your VACC home account (`~`).
 4. Click on `Create Project`.
+5. When RStudio opens, you will see three panels in the window.
+We would like to generate the fourth panel.
+6. Go to the `File` menu and select `New File`, and select `R Script`.
+7. Go to the `File` menu and select `Save As...`, type `Intro-to-R.R` and select `Save`

 The RStudio interface should now look like the screenshot below: